saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 **[Driver.quit](https://artoftesting.com/difference-between-driver-close-and-driver-quit-command-in-selenium-webdriver) –** An important Selenium command to use within **@After** annotations, this closes any browser windows that may be open and terminates the WebDriver session.

-You can see an example of the project we will begin to be setting up in the next module [here.](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/java/Mod2/2.06/src/test/java/companyname)
+You can see an [example of the project we will begin to be setting up in the next module](https://github.com/walkerlj0/Selenium_Course_Example_Code/tree/master/java/Mod2/2.06/src/test/java/companyname)

 <!-- ------------------------ -->